Eric Davis (Panamanian footballer)

-Eric Javier Davis Grajales (born 31 March 1991) is a Panamanian professional footballer who plays as a left-back for Fortuna Liga club DAC Dunajská Streda and the Panama national team.
+Eric Javier Davis Grajales (born 31 March 1991) is a Panamanian professional footballer who plays as a left-back for Plaza Amador and the Panama national team.

 Club career

 Árabe Unido

 In 2009, he signed for Liga Panameña de Fútbol club Árabe Unido where he made 44 appearances.

 Fénix

 In mid-2011 he signed a new contract with Uruguayan Primera División club Centro Atlético Fénix.
 He made his debut on 12 May 2012, playing 10 minutes against Club Sportivo Cerrito.

 In summer 2013, Davis joined Sporting San Miguelito and he returned to Árabe Unido in summer 2015.

 Dunajská Streda

 In September 2015, Davis signed a contract with Fortuna liga club Dunajská Streda.

 International career

 Davis was part of the Panama U-20 squad that participated in the 2011 CONCACAF U-20 Championship where he help his nation qualify to the 2011 FIFA U-20 World Cup in Colombia.

 His senior international debut for Panama came on 11 August 2010 against Venezuela, in a friendly match played in Panama City and he has, as of 8 June 2015, earned a total of 19 caps, scoring no goals.

 In 2011, he was called up for the 2011 CONCACAF Gold Cup by Julio Dely Valdés.
 He played for Panama in the 2015 CONCACAF Gold Cup.

-In May 2018 he was named in Panama's preliminary 35 man squad for the 2018 FIFA World Cup in Russia.
+In May 2018 he was named in Panama's 23 man squad for the 2018 FIFA World Cup in Russia, where he played in two matches against England and Tunisia as Panama were knocked out at the Group Stage.